michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0002.md

 - v: fall abruptly
 - n: a steep and rapid fall
 ### Family
-plunge: plunged, plunger, plunges, plunging+;plunger: plungers
+- plunge: plunged, plunger, plunges, plunging+
+- plunger: plungers
 ### Examples
 - Dahlin’s first interrogation began about 2am that winter morning, as temperatures outside The Residence plunged to six degrees below zero.
 - Meanwhile British politics is plunged into chaos, the result being that in ...